IndrajeetPatil/Advanced-R-exercises/_book/Perf-improve.md

 }
 ```

-And, indeed, this custom function performs much better^[Deliberately choosing a larger dataset to stress test the new function.] than its base equivalent:
+And, indeed, this custom function performs slightly better^[Deliberately choosing a larger dataset to stress test the new function.] than its base equivalent:

 ```r